 How it works

-For example, let's consider a merchant account on Sales Day Payout with a payout delay of 2 days, and a daily payout frequency.
-All the sales processed though that merchant account on Monday, January 1, are paid out 2 days later, on Wednesday, January 3.
+For example, let's consider a merchant account on Sales Day Payout with a payout delay of two days, and a daily payout frequency.
+All the sales processed though that merchant account on Monday, January 1, are paid out two days later, on Wednesday, January 3.